HubTou/PyLists4C/README.md

 Still missing something?
 Then go to the [discussions](https://github.com/HubTou/PyLists4C/discussions) and tell me!

-Encountering issues?
+Encountering an issue?
 Then report it in the [issues](https://github.com/HubTou/PyLists4C/issues) section.

 Happy with it?
 Then please help me promote this library.
 * Go, tell it on the mountain(s), over the hills and everywhere!
-* Package it for your favourite operating system,
-* Reference your own creations with the [pylists4c](https://github.com/topics/pylists4c) GitHub topic,
+* Reference your own creations with the [pylists4c](https://github.com/topics/pylists4c) GitHub topic

+Volunteering to contribute?
+Then check our [evolution ideas](TODO.md).
+For example:
+* Make a package for your favourite operating system
+* Translate the documentation
+* Help with missing features and evolution ideas
 * ...